bozeklab/histo-miner/README.md

-# histo-MINER: is it  scale features extraction with deep learning from hisitological images for recurrence prediction in SCC skin cancer.
+# histo-MINER: cellular scale features extraction with deep learning from hisitological images for recurrence prediction in SCC skin cancer.

 ### Possible names: